-“We were dancing and he stuck his hands down my pants, very blatantly on the dance floor.
+“We were dancing, and he stuck his hands down my pants, very blatantly on the dance floor.
 I said stop.
 He did it again.
-I kind of didn’t know what to do.
+I didn’t know what to do.
 I stopped him again and pushed him away,” she says.
 “There was no penetration.
 He just kept sticking his hands down my pants and into my crotch.
 Then he came in to do it again.”

 Then there is the question of the fate of his weekly podcast, The Canon, which Faraci co-hosts with film critic Amy Nicholson of MTV News.
 Owned by the Earwolf podcast network, the show is regularly one of the top-rated film podcasts on iTunes charts.
 Nicholson did not respond to a request for comment.

 Caroline says several friends and acquaintances of Faraci’s have reached out to her, saying they feel conflicted about the situation and looking for guidance.
 She finds herself at a loss.
 “I’m not going to tell anybody that they should not be friends with him,” she says.
 “I want people to use this opportunity as a time maybe to explore why women feel this way and feel like they can’t talk about it.